-The convention program was packed with exiting topics being organized in several theme tracks running at the same time in 3 venues of the Station.
-I was surprised, that about one third of the whole program was dedicated to VR topics: starting with market and investment perspectives, moving on to production experiences and making-ofs, state of the art panels and future outlooks, up to overviews on public funding and political orientation advices.
-The range of participants indicated an impressively high quality approach to this innovative business area: Superdata published some optimistic VR market data for the long run; and then casual game VCs and big names like Ubisoft, Valve or Google presented their visions, experiences and estimations for a possible mass market development.
+The convention program was packed with exciting topics being organized in several theme tracks running at the same time in 3 venues of the Station.
+I was surprised, that about one-third of the whole program was dedicated to VR topics: starting with market and investment perspectives, moving on to production experiences and making-ofs, state-of-the-art panels and future outlooks, up to overviews on public funding and political orientation advice.
+The range of participants indicated an impressively high-quality approach to this innovative business area: Superdata published some optimistic VR market data for the long run; and then casual game VCs and big names like Ubisoft, Valve or Google presented their visions, experiences and estimations for possible mass-market development.

-My personal highlight was Google chief game designer Noah Falstein’s panel with participants from the emerging VR industry like nDreams and Kokoromi browsing through the landscape of storytelling in search for reference models to overcome VR’s content gap.
-The discussion was very personal and general at the same time; each panelist was able to communicate lessons learned up to the point; and the well conducted flow of reports, exchanges and insights pointed to a quite substantial media future, even if Daydream’s recent market feedback seems to be seen a bit like a disenchanting by Falstein’s mother company at the moment.
+My personal highlight was Google chief game designer Noah Falstein’s panel with participants from the emerging VR industry, like nDreams and Kokoromi, browsing through the landscape of storytelling in search for reference models to overcome VR’s content gap.
+The discussion was very personal and general at the same time; each panellist was able to communicate lessons learned up to the point; and the well-conducted flow of reports, exchanges and insights pointed to a quite substantial media future, even if Daydream’s recent market feedback seems to be seen a bit like a disenchanting by Falstein’s mother company at the moment.

 Most noticeable was Valve’s panel with Chet Faliszek and indie developers trying to preserve a sense of openness and flexibility against concrete market expectations in search for a certain killer app to expand the market with immediate effect.
 But you could feel the desire for more tangible orientation after the somewhat reserved product launches in 2016 with lower hardware sales than expected.